iwasahighwayman/my-elusive-whale/README.md

 [analog-relay-signal-latching-panasonic-mech_eng_gn-digikey-electronics-datasheet-20250627.pdf](/datasheets/analog-relay-signal-latching-panasonic-mech_eng_gn-digikey-electronics-datasheet-20250627.pdf)

-Since these other brands of latching relays using a single coil, the circuitry would need to be updated to be more of an H-Bridge / Push-Pull circuit, for which there are examples above.
+Since these other brands of latching relays using a single coil, the circuitry would need to be updated to be more of an H-Bridge / Push-Pull circuit, for which there are examples above, though it's possible the Seeed Studio XIAO RP2040 pins could directly drive enough current to a 3.3 volt latching relay coil without the need for additional components.

 THE END.